frontendpatterns/frontendpatterns.dev/src/content/patterns/barrel-export.md

 ---
 # Barrel Export

-Aggregate multiple exports into a single entry point using index files to create clean public APIs and simplify import paths.

 ## Problem

 Without this pattern, the premise that aggregating multiple exports into a single entry point using index files to create clean public APIs and simplify import paths falls apart, and small changes trigger cascading regressions.